CMSgov/dpc-static-site/common/docsV1.md

 **DPC v1:** Both the organization and the practitioner were to be included in the provenance header.

-**DPC v2:** Only the organization ID is required in the provenance header (link to v2 Provenance section), since a Group will contain multiple patients and practitioners on behalf of a single organization in one request.
+**DPC v2:** Only the organization ID is required in the <a href="/Attestation%20%26%20Attribution" target="_blank">provenance header</a>, since a Group will contain multiple patients and practitioners on behalf of a single organization in one request.

 Treatment is the only accepted reason by the DPC v2 Terms of Service.